entrypoint-lv/DataTableQueryBuilder/docs/guide/configuration/builder-options.md

 ﻿# Builder options

 ## DateFormat
-A property to get/set date format used for value matching when filtering DateTime fields.
+A property to get/set date format used for value matching when filtering on properties of `DateTime` type.

 - Type: `string`
 - Default: `CultureInfo.InvariantCulture.DateTimeFormat.ShortDatePattern`